sassoftware/sas-studio-custom-steps/Anonymize and Mask Data/README.md

 ## Change Log

+* Version 2.2 (19FEB2024)
+    * Added note explaining that since SAS Viya 4 release 2023.07 there is a SAS-provided **Mask Data** step in the **Data Transformations** group with similar functionality, and that it is highly recommended to use that step going forward.
+    * Added cleanup routine to delete SAS macros and SAS macro variables that were created by this step.
 * Version 2.1 (26JUL2023)
     * Updated Program code to create SASDQREF library if needed
     * As this step uses new functionality that is only available in SAS Studio 2023.06 or later, the old version of the step is still available.
 See [older versions](./extras/)